How to Cut a Spaghetti Squash

 STEP 2: Microwave Your Squash

-Put the spaghetti squash in the microwave for 5 to 10 minutes (depending on the power of your microwave), it is a trick to cutting.
+Put the spaghetti squash in the microwave for 5 to 10 minutes (depending on the power of your microwave), it is a trick for cutting.
 Cook time can vary depending on the size of the veg.
 You do not want it too mushy.

 Note: you must make the slits or pierced with a fork in the squash before cooking so the steam can escape.